Eloise1988/CRYPTOBALANCE/README.md

-# CRYPTOCURRENCY TOOLS YOU CAN USE IN GOOGLE SHEETS
+# CRYPTOCURRENCY TOOLS YOU IN GOOGLE SHEETS
-# CRYPTOBALANCE
+## CRYPTOBALANCE

-## Get your cryptocurrency balance in your Google Sheets.
+### Get your cryptocurrency balance in your Google Sheets.
-## With more than + 150 cryptocurrencies available.
+### With more than + 150 cryptocurrencies available.

 ######